haavapet/binary-analysis-rs/README.md

 - Probability Metric: The tool utilizes a probability metric to prioritize the most promising results.
 - Custom Parameters: Users can input optional parameters like instruction length and endianness for tailored analysis.
 - Parallellization: Support for parallellization using the `--parallell` parameter
 - Speed: Faster than the [Python implementation](https://github.com/haavapet/binary-analysis) by ~100x.
 (10 minutes vs 6 seconds for a 50mb binary on a 5 year old intel laptop).
+The program has been heavily optimized using tools such as [HeapTrack](https://github.com/KDE/heaptrack) and [FlameGraph](https://github.com/flamegraph-rs/flamegraph).

 ## Usage